IshmaelRogers/RobotKinematics/MSR.md

 1. Cybernetic technology

 Dr. Kevin Warrick changed the world by being the world's first cyborg.
-His research of embodied system is very fascinating.
-My knowledge in biology coupled with my experience in robotics and control system design will allow me contribute to this area of study and develop more complexed hybird systems.
+His research in embodied systems is very fascinating.
+My knowledge in biology coupled with my experience in robotics and control system design will allow me contribute to this area  and develop more complexed hybird systems.

 2. Complex control systems